 Over wider stretches of river, sand martins (recently returned from Africa) whirl and chatter as they hawk for insects and size up bankside burrows.
 Common sandpipers, which also migrate here from the south, flicker upstream on bowed wings, while in uplands goosanders prospect for nest sites in hollow trees.

 Aquatic insects are stirring, too.
 Alderflies with tented wings patterned like leaded glass crawl on bankside vegetation, the first mayflies are on the wing and river skaters prowl the surface.

 Peer into the shallows to see minnows, which become more visible in spring as the males leave backwaters and come into breeding condition.
 Bullhead are spawning as well, the males guarding eggs laid under stones.

-All illustrations by Dan Cole / The Art Agency
+All illustrations by Dan Cole/The Art Agency, unless otherwise credited.

 This small wading bird is recognisable by its brown upperparts, white belly and short green legs.
 A summer visitor, it breeds along fast-flowing rivers as well as lakes and reservoirs in Scotland, Wales, Northern Ireland and northern England.
 At other times of the year, passage migrants can be found elsewhere in the UK on freshwater areas or estuaries